The wine capital Beaune

 The colourful glazed roof tiles of the Hospices de Beaune

-The famous Hospices de Beaune was built in 1442, this is one of the highlights of visiting Beaune, and although the exterior of the building is purposely austere and unimpressive, when you enter the courtyard you will be fascinated by the dazzling coloured roofs.
-Also, do not forget to visit the stunning "polyptych" mural by Rogier van der Weyden which was painted between from 1143 to1452.
+The famous Hospices de Beaune, built in 1442, is one of the highlights of visiting Beaune.
+Although the exterior of the building is purposely austere and unimpressive, when you enter the courtyard, you will be fascinated by the dazzling coloured roofs.
+Also, do not forget to visit the stunning "polyptych" mural by Rogier van der Weyden, which was painted between 1143 and 1452.

 The history of "Les Hospices de Beaune"